 As stewards of the State of Florida, it is our responsibility to invest wisely in society so that we pass on a healthy economy and an educated, empowered workforce to the next generation of leaders.

-- As of April 2018, more than 253,000 Florida children do not have health insurance — the ninth largest number in the nation .
-Because of that, they do not receive adequate care and do not seek prompt treatment when they are ill.
+- As of 2017, more than 325,000 Florida children do not have health insurance.
+That was the ninth largest number of uninsured children in the nation that year.
+We know that uninsured children do not receive adequate care and do not seek prompt treatment when they are ill.

 - Nearly 1 out of every 5 children in the United States has a special healthcare need.

 - Recent estimates show that about one in six children have one or more developmental disabilities.

 - Estimates indicate that early screening and treatment of children with developmental and behavioral delays can save $30,000 to $100,000 per child over the long run.